jonghall/IBM_Cloud_Classic_API/README.md

-addNetworkVlanTrunk.py | Add existing VLAN to server's list of trunked vlans to enable VLAN tagging on switch port removeNetworkVlanTrunk.py | Remove VLAN from server's list of trunked vlans to remove VLAN tagging on switch port configuration_to_csv.py | Write configuration report to CSV file for import into Excel
+addNetworkVlanTrunk.py | Add existing VLAN to server's list of trunked vlans to enable VLAN tagging on switch port removeNetworkVlanTrunk.py | Remove VLAN from server's list of trunked vlans to remove VLAN tagging on switch port configuration_to_csv.py | Write configuration report to CSV file for import into Excel DeprovisionCCI.py | Lists each CCI in account and asks if you would like to Deprovision DeprovisionBM.py | Lists Hourly and Monthly Bare Metal Servers and asks if you would like to Deprovision

 **Installation of SL API**